-Rome to reopen the Mausoleum of Augustus after intense restoration works
+The Mausoleum of Augustus reopened after intense restoration works.

 Rome is a city with a glorious history that leaves everyone in awe by its landmarks, monuments, and attractions.
 The ancient Roman ruins and architecture cohabit with the modern and contemporary Italian architecture, making Rome, indeed, “an open-air museum.”